Feature Request #807

 /in/amplitude/active @type boolean

-#3 Updated by Théo de la Hogue about 5 years ago just copying a hint from Tim :
+#3 Updated by Théo de la Hogue over 5 years ago just copying a hint from Tim :

 "Specifically, it looks like closing the patcher and freeing the jcom.in~ at the same time that the amplitude follower in jcom.in~ is doing something in another thread.
 So maybe there is a thread-safety problem here...

-#6 Updated by Théo de la Hogue about 5 years ago the commit should resolve this FR.
+#6 Updated by Théo de la Hogue over 5 years ago the commit should resolve this FR.